Sinha321/Docker/README.md

 * This command is used to pull images from the docker repository(hub.docker.com)
 3. docker run
 * Usage: docker run -it -d <image name>
+* Usage: docker run  -d <image name> -starts a new container with a command(detached mode)
-* This command is used to create a container from an image
+* This command is used to create a container from an image.
+Docker run command pulls the image and starts container
 4. docker ps
 * This command is used to list the running containers
 5. docker ps -a
-* This command is used to show all the running and exited containers
+* This command is used to show all the running and stopped containers
 6. docker exec
 * Usage: docker exec -it <container id> bash
 * This command is used to access the running container